ndexbio/directed-path-rest/README.md

 **Code breakdown**
 ----
-The code is organized into the following classes and one utility file:
+The code is organized into the following three classes, one utility file and a REST api:

 *  **DirectedPaths**